Yuri2338/EventOrganizer/README.md

-First version of testing simple functionalities of the NavigationStack view in SwiftUI
+Testing simple functionalities of the NavigationStack view in SwiftUI

+things to add:
+  -editing and deleting events